Additional statutory reporting requirements

 - to any person other than an employee of the Chief Executive or a contractor

-- to an employee of the Chief Executive or a contractor, and
+- to an employee of the Chief Executive or a contractor

 - of those disclosed, the number of proceedings against a person for a disciplinary offence in which a recording of any of those calls was used in evidence.

-Legislative authority for the Department to monitor prisoners’ telephone calls is provided under section 113 of the Corrections Act 2004.
+Legislative authority for Corrections to monitor prisoners’ telephone calls is provided under section 113 of the Corrections Act 2004.